gromacs/gromacs/docs/dev-manual/jenkins.rst

 can result in extra warnings, which can be suppressed by manually setting CMAKE_C_COMPILER to a value other than Clang static analyzer.

-cppcheck
-^^^^^^^^

-This build runs the :command:`cppcheck` static analysis tool.
-Any issues found mark the build unstable, and can be browsed in Jenkins.

-It runs :command:`cmake` to generate the build system, and then builds the ``cppcheck`` target.
-Nothing is compiled by this target, it only runs :command:`cppcheck` for the designated source files.
-The CMake configuration options do not affect the set of files checked, but they do affect the checked code through :file:`config.h` and such.

-The exact build sequence and the CMake configuration used is in :file:`admin/builds/cppcheck.py`.

 uncrustify
 ^^^^^^^^^^